How to Develop Social Skills as an Introvert

 Those who want to improve their social skills should focus on imitating desirable attitudes and eliminating undesirable behaviors.
 They can use modeling, role-playing and performance feedback to improve their specific social skills deficit.

-Push yourself into uncomfortable social situations, and then express yourself just little bit more than you care to, while also cultivating an attitude of not caring too much about how you are being perceived.
+Push yourself into uncomfortable social situations, and then express yourself just a little bit more than you care to, while also cultivating an attitude of not caring too much about how you are being perceived.

 If you are a good person and you treat people with respect, you shouldn't have to spend too much time worrying about what others are thinking about you.